Zoolander 2: Release

 Zoolander 2 was released in theaters on February 12, 2016.
-The world premiere was held in London, England on February 6, 2016, and the North American premiere was held in New York City on February 9, 2016.
-During the London premiere, Stiller set the Guinness World Record for the longest selfie stick, at 8.56 meters (28 feet, 1 inch) long.
+The world premiere was held in London, England on February 6, 2016, and the North American premiere was held in New York on February 9, 2016.
+During the London premiere, Stiller set the Guinness World Record for the longest selfie stick, at 8.56 meters (28 feet 1 inch) long.

+Home media

+Zoolander 2 was released on DVD and Blu-ray on May 24, 2016.

 Transgender casting controversy

-On November 20, 2015, shortly after the release of the second trailer, the film received controversy from LGBT community over Benedict Cumberbatch's portrayal of All, a non-binary model, which was deemed by the community as "an over-the-top, cartoonish mockery of androgyne/trans/non-binary individuals", with the community calling for a boycott of the film over the transgender character.
+On November 20, 2015, shortly after the release of the second trailer, the film received controversy from members of the LGBT community over Benedict Cumberbatch's portrayal of All, a non-binary model, which was deemed by the community as "an over-the-top, cartoonish mockery of androgyne/trans/non-binary individuals", with the community calling for a boycott of the film over the transgender character.
 In a December 7, 2015 interview with The Wrap, Justin Theroux said of the transgender boycott, stating that it "hurts my feelings", comparing it to the 2008 protest by disabled groups of the film Tropic Thunder for Robert Downey Jr.'s character's repeated use of the word "retard".
 Will Ferrell defended Cumberbatch's portrayal in a December 21, 2015 interview on BBC 1's Newsbeat.
 In a January 28, 2022 interview with Variety as part of its "Actors on Actors" with co-star Penelope Cruz, Cumberbatch stated that if the film had been made today, he wouldn't have played All, believing that the role should be played by a trans actor or a non-binary actor instead.

 Reception

 Box office

 Zoolander 2 grossed $28.8 million in the U.S. and Canada and $27.9 million in other territories, for a worldwide total of $56.7 million against a budget of $50 million.

 In the United States and Canada, pre-release tracking suggested the film would gross $17–20 million from 3,300 theaters in its opening weekend, trailing Deadpool ($55–65 million projection) but similar to fellow newcomer How to Be Single.
 The film made $750,000 from its Thursday night previews and $4.9 million on its first day.
 It went on to gross $14 million in its opening weekend, finishing fourth at the box office, behind Deadpool ($132.8 million), Kung Fu Panda 3 ($19.8 million), and How to Be Single ($17.9 million).
 In its second weekend, the film grossed $5.5 million (a 60.3% drop), finishing seventh at the box office.

-In a February 2022 interview with Esquire, Ben Stiller said he was glad the film flopped at the box office, stating that if the film had performed well at the box office, he wouldn't have been able to pursue doing more serious, non-comedic work such as Escape at Dannemora and Severance.
+In a February 2022 interview with Esquire, Ben Stiller said he was glad the film flopped at the box office, stating that if the film had performed well financially, he wouldn't have been able to pursue doing more serious, non-comedic work such as Escape at Dannemora and Severance.
+Appearing on David Duchovny's Fail Better podcast in April 2024, Stiller said the negative reaction was "blindsiding" to him and that "it definitely affected [him] for a long time".